Have Questions about Advising?

 - Advisors will not choose your career for you, but will help you assess which career choice is best for you based on skills, interests, values, etc.

 An advisor will be assigned to once you have enrolled for classes for the semester.
 Advisors are assigned to students based on Institute, so which advisor is assigned to you is dependent on your degree plan or program of study.
-If a student changes their major once assigned, they will be re-assigned to a new advisor at the end of that semester.
+If a student changes their major once assigned, they will be re-assigned to a new advisor at the end of that semester, but your current advisor will assist you through the transition process.

 To view your assigned certified advisor information, log into your ACEs account and select the "My Page" option.
 Scroll down the page to the bottom, and you will see your advisor name and email information.